-Dr Bruce Ryan on a follow-up study that investigates any longer-term impact of DREaM, and the forms that such impact (if it exists) has taken.
-I mentioned these plans earlier in the month in a presentation at the Third International Seminar on LIS Education and Research, and then during my recent opening keynote paper at the 2015 EAHIL conference (the format of which was inspired by the DREaM project, and the event masterminded by Marshall Dozier, who was a member of the DREaM cadre).
+Dr Bruce Ryan on a follow-up study that investigates any longer-term impact of , and the forms that such impact (if it exists) has taken.
+I mentioned these plans earlier in the month in a DREaM presentation at the Third International Seminar on LIS Education and Research, and then during my recent opening keynote paper at the 2015 EAHIL conference (the format of which was inspired by the DREaM project, and the event masterminded by Marshall Dozier, who was a member of the DREaM cadre).

 The Institute for Informatics and Digital Innovation (IIDI) is currently advertising three funded PhD places to start in early 2015 (on a date between January and March).
 The full advertisement can be found at jobs.ac.uk and on the Edinburgh Napier University vacancies web site.
 The closing date for applications is 21st November 2014, with interviews expected to take place in early December 2014.

 Posted in Appointments, PhDs |